ilastik/ilastik.github.io/documentation/carving/carving.md

 Once the user has successfully segmented an object, the result can be stored by clicking on the **Save As** button.
-A dialog will pop up that asks for the object name, by default it will be generated from **Object name prefix** and sequential number:
+A dialog will pop up that asks for the _object name_, by default it will be generated from **Object name prefix** and sequential number:

 <a href="screenshots/carving-05-labeling-save.png" data-toggle="lightbox"><img src="screenshots/carving-05-labeling-save.png" class="img-responsive" /></a>